 The average time an individual can receive unemployment benefits is 26 weeks.
 However, this may not be enough time to establish new employment in some cases, and unemployed individuals may find themselves wondering how to extend unemployment benefits.

-How to Receive an Unemployment Benefits Extension in Iowa
+- Learn About Requesting an Unemployment Benefits Extension in Iowa

 Iowa Unemployment Resources

-In order to be eligible to receive Extended Benefits (EB) you must have already exhausted your regular benefits and have a proven need for a unemployment benefits extension.
+In order to be eligible to receive Extended Benefits (EB), you must have already exhausted your regular benefits and have a proven need for an unemployment benefits extension.
 If you are eligible for an unemployment compensation extension, you could potentially receive an extra 50 percent added to your regular benefit entitlement.

 How to Get an Unemployment Extension

-There is a list of eligibility requirements that must be met in order to receive an unemployment extension:
+Here is a list of eligibility requirements that must be met in order to receive an unemployment extension:

-- Have an active UI claim that ended on or after the first payable week of Extended Benefits.
+- Have an active UI claim that ended on or after the first payable week of Extended Benefits

-- Not penalized from separating from their last employment due to quitting a job, being discharged for misconduct in connection with work or refusing an offer of suitable work.
+- Not penalized from separating from their last employment due to quitting a job, being discharged for misconduct in connection with work or refusing an offer of suitable work

-- Seek work and report a required number of work searches for each week claimed, unless deferred.
+- Seek work and report a required number of work searches for each week claimed unless deferred

-Remember, just like your original benefit claim, you must maintain eligibility in order to receive your federal unemployment extension.
+Remember, just like your original benefits claim, you must maintain eligibility in order to receive your federal unemployment extension.
 This is why it is important to continue submitting your bi-weekly claims and job applications throughout the process of filing for an extension.